-This Government department?helps individuals and companies to regulate working conditions and terms.
-To ensure everyone is treated equally and fairly, they work together with multiple companies to aid in providing skilled workers into a needy workforce.
-The Department of Labour Learnerships helps to educate?and assist with training talented individuals.
+This Government department helps individuals and companies regulate working conditions and terms.
+To ensure everyone is treated equally and fairly, they work together with multiple companies to aid in providing skilled workers to a needy workforce.
+The Department of Labour Learnerships helps to educate and assist with training talented individuals.

 These learnerships call for the youth between 16 and 35.
-Candidates must not be currently employed and willing to enter into an agreement period as stipulated by the learnership available.
-Many of these learnerships will be advertised, be it via the newspapers, community centers, or the Labour Department website.
+Candidates must not be currently employed and willing to enter into an agreed period as stipulated by the learnership available.
+Many of these learnerships will be advertised, be it via the newspapers, community centres, or the Labour Department website.
 Candidates are urged to look at learnerships within their skills range, as well as in their area.

 Department of Labour Learnerships Available

-There are numerous learnerships within all sectors, some career paths may comprise of the following options:
+There are numerous learnerships within all sectors, some career paths may comprise the following options:

 - Chartered Accountancy